-The investment in online platforms for selling products over recent years has resulted in the business being well placed to deliver services and products to its customers without significant disruption and with no increase in operational risk.
+The outbreak of COVID-19 continued and created a certain level of unpredictable challenges to our Hong Kong and China office during the year.
+However since we have concentrated our resources in our product sales and our sales are mainly generated from our online platforms, this has resulted in the business being well placed to deliver services and products to its customers without significant disruption and with no increase in operational risk.